 “It really depends on what’s driving you in terms of your whole psychological makeup,” said Jim Stoeckmann, senior practice leader at WorldatWork.
 “All those things determine what each of us do.”

+5.Know what matters.
 “Maybe that’s doing something beyond your normal work requirements, doing something to help the bottom line, and I don’t mean that in a strictly economic term,” Hallock said.
 “Advancing the objective of the organization, then convincing those people who make the pay decisions that you’re helping to do that.”